drishyakj/ResultRecorder/README.md

 A student management system to analyze and store the results and  marks of students in a class or school.

 Implemented Using PHP, HTML and MySQL.
+This application program is useful to learn database connectivity and querying using PHP and HTML.
+I have used mysqli_connect() for databse connectivity.

 Steps to run the application